taymen2001/taymen2001/README.md

 =======================================================================================================================================
 AWS Cloud Engineer @ CMC TS
 ------------------------------
-I have been working as a Technical Support Engineer for over 2 years.
+I have been working as a Cloud Support Engineer for over a year.
 While supporting global end-users 24x7x365, I found myself interested in cloud platforms and system aspect.
 As soon as I had time to look into further, I have already joined in the work force as Cloud Support Engineer, helping maintain the cloud infrastructure following customers baseline and instruction.
-Currently, I continue my cloud journey as an AWS Cloud Engineer at CMC TS and looking forward to any new knowledge, especially Cloud Infrastructure, Automation, and Observation.
+Currently, I continue my cloud journey as an AWS Cloud Engineer at CMC TS and looking forward to any new knowledge, especially Cloud Infrastructure, Automation, Observation and GenAI.

 * 🌍  I'm based in Hanoi, Vietnam
 * ✉️  You can contact me at [lamnd.workspace@gmail.com](mailto:lamnd.workspace@gmail.com)
-* 🧠  I'm learning about cloud platforms & DevOps, specified in AWS Cloud at the moment.
+* 🧠  I'm learning about DevOps, AI from scratch and cloud platforms, specified in AWS & GCP at the moment.
-* 🤝  I'm open to collaborating on any workshops within Cloud Observations and Migration fields.
+* 🤝  I'm open to collaborating on any workshops, especially Cloud Migration and GenAI on Cloud.

 ### Certification